 To continue to promote and enable diverse partnership-building with other community organizations in York Region such as: York Region Children’s Aid Society, groups whose mandate it is to better the role and life of Aboriginal women and girls, and with internationally trained professional women.

 To foster and enable education and or awareness of key women’s issues for our own members and those less able in our community: International Women’s Day event, investigating possible new partnerships: e.g., support concept of prison book clubs, Belinda’s Place, the national club’s efforts re: childcare, The Welcome Centre.

 To keep the website up-to-date regarding our committee’s activities.

 To lead our local club through the National club’s procedures for reviewing the annual Resolutions.

 - Resolutions: We will receive this year’s resolutions on February 15th.
 A “Free Lunch” Resolutions Meeting, on Feb 22, at Park Place Manor.
-Please let Lynn Havard know if you plan to attend.
+Please let Pat Leeson / Carolynn Schiller know if you plan to attend.
 After sharing a delicious lunch, small groups will be formed to discuss their chosen topic.
-On March 1 these groups will meet at 900 Bogart Mills to finalize decisions around each resolution.
-Recommendations will then be taken to the March General Meeting.
+On March 19 these groups will meet at 900 Bogart Mills to finalize decisions around each resolution.
+Recommendations will then be taken to the March 27 General Meeting.

-- On May 5th we are committed to providing the Community Meal served at Inn From the Cold.
+- In the fall/winter of 2018 we are committed to providing the Community Meal served at Inn From the Cold.
 This involves the planning, shopping, cooking and clean up for that date.
-If you are interested in sharing your talents with this undertaking please let Lynn Havard know.
+If you are interested in sharing your talents with this undertaking please let Pat Leeson / Carolynn Schiller know.
 This is a wonderful way to increase our profile within our community!

-- Anyone wishing to join our group or needing further information, please contact our chair, Lynn Havard.
+- Anyone wishing to join our group or needing further information, please contact our co-chairs, Pat Leeson / Carolynn Schiller.